 Faculty members meet with students throughout the first and second years.
 Some of the meetings will be for advisement, others to address student specific topics.
-These meetings will be scheduled at the same time throughout the semester with the dates listed at the beginning of each semester on the School Psychology Calendar.
+These meetings will be scheduled at the same time throughout the semester with the dates listed at the beginning of each semester.